 Algus/Argath from Final Fantasy Tactics.
 He starts off as a knight in a bit of a predicament, since his lord was kidnapped, and he constantly demands that his lord be rescued ASAP.
 When that's finally done, he then shows a very classist superiority complex that deems commoners trash and deserving to die in the name of nobles, brushes off all opinions that don't match with his, belittles Delita and his sister constantly (never mind Delita was just responsible for his lord's rescue), and on top of it all, has no qualms about killing Delita's sister in front of him, still demeaning him and Ramza in the name of his ideals of a world only for nobles, and commoners can die for all he cares.
 Instant Scrappy indeed!

 Gears of War has Baird, who is a capable soldier, but is also a complete Jerkass.
-Methinks that if the humans weren't so strapped for troops, Baird would find himself off the frontlines rather quickly.
+Odds are if the humans weren't so strapped for troops, Baird would find himself off the frontlines rather quickly.
 However, this is something of a deconstruction in that his attitude has seen him busted back down to private numerous times.

 In his defense, the novel mentioned it was the only thing he could do to keep his sanity.
 Dom had his search for Maria until he found her, Fenix had his stone cold demeanor, Cole had his over the top gung-ho ness, and Baird... was a jerk.